eikehmueller/ma32070/lectures/Notes.md

 1. Store all non-zero entries in a long array $V$ of length $n_{\text{nz}}$, going throw the matrix row by row
 2. For each non-zero entry also store the corresponding column index in an array $J$ of the same length as $V$

 We could now also store the corresponding row-indices in an array $I$ of the same length.
-With this, it would then be possible to reconstruct all non-zero entries of $A$:
+With this, it would then be possible to reconstruct all non-zero entries of $A$ from the three arrays $V$, $I$ and $J$:

 **Algorithm: Reconstruction of matrix from arrays $\boldsymbol{V}$, $\boldsymbol{J}$ and $\boldsymbol{I}$**